Brooklyn-Style/Magic_Roll/README.md

 The output of each magic key is limited to just one character to retain the feel of normal typing and ensure that you won't get banned from typing websites.
 They're context dependent though so they won't always output the same character even if the last key pressed was the same. *E.g. `A\` → `AU`* while *`WA\` → `WAY`*.
 They can also be chained together to further increase typing comfort and usefulness. *E.g. `FH` → `FR`* and then *`FHU\` → `FRUI`* for the word "fruit".

 #### *<ins>Thumbs:*
 In general, if the previous key was on the same hand, the output will be the key above or below it to avoid SFBs. *E.g. `E\` → `EO` `O\` → `OE`*.
-Depending on the situation, the right thumb will also repeat the last letter.
+Depending on the situation, the right thumb will repeat the last letter instead.

 If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB as the other thumb if it's at the end of a word. *E.g. `Q/` → `QU` `K\` → `KG` `L\` → `LS`*. `Magic` → `Space` SFBs can be avoided this way.

 #### *<ins>Alphas:*
-The alphas are used to remove scissors, increase same-row rolls, and minimize outrolls.
+Many of the alphas have magic functions to minimize outrolls, eliminate scissors, and increase same-row rolls.
 They've been set up to be intuitive and cause the least amount of conflicts, with a short timeout so that the original bigram can still be typed. *E.g. `WF` → `WL`*.
 Normally, `WL` is a little uncomfortable to type since `L` is two rows above `W`.
-By using `F` in its place, the roll is still performed with the same fingers but on the same row instead.
+By using `F` in its place, the roll is still performed with the same fingers but now on the same row.

-`X` almost never comes after a consonant so it can easily double as a magic key to turn consonant-hand outrolls into alternates.
+`X` almost never comes after a consonant so it turns consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BL` (+ `AEIOU`)*

 `H` does the same thing but it's more context dependent since `H` *does* pair with most of the other consonants.